21-Day Racial Equity Habit Building Challenge©

 - If you’re traveling by car, train, or air, do you notice housing patterns?
 How is housing arranged?
 Who lives near the downtown commerce area and who does not?
 Who lives near the waterfront and who does not?
 Who lives in industrial areas and who does not?
 What is the density of a given neighborhood?
 Can you correlate any of this to racial identity?

 - Notice language.
-Specifically, notice when “white” is not mentioned because it’s the default, while people of color’s race is mentioned to distinguish them from the default.
+Specifically, notice when “white” is not mentioned because it’s the default, while people of color’s race are mentioned to distinguish them from the default.
 To better understand this pattern, Watch Nikole Hannah Jones notice and point out to Chuck Todd when he falls into this language trap. (watch minute 13 - 14) Are you willing to speak up, correct yourself out loud, and help others notice this pattern?

 3) Review the Continuum on Becoming an Anti-Racist, Multicultural Institution with a small group of people at your workplace, faith institution, club, or any organization you’re a part of.